Phoumi Nosavan: Battle of Luang Namtha

-Neutrality And More Coups
+Neutrality and additional coups

 Neutrality

 The International Agreement on the Neutrality of Laos was signed in July 1962; by its October deadline for foreign troop departure, it became apparent that at least 5,000 Vietnamese communists still remained in Laos.

 In early 1963, during the lull that followed the establishment of national neutrality, Phoumi headquartered himself in Savannakhet.
 He ignored the International Agreement's proviso that he should disband his less able units.
 Instead, he beefed up the Royal Lao Army to almost 50,000 strong.
 He also quietly courted the FAN, airlifting supplies to them and urging them to ally with the Royalists.
 Despite the American acceptance of the FAN as allies, by 18 May 1963, Ambassador Leonard Unger performed a re-examination of Royalist forces.
 Because of their poor combat performance, Unger thought the Royal Lao Army and FAN would serve only to warn the government of communist attacks without offering significant resistance.
 However, the State Department ordered Unger to watch for opportunities for the Royal Lao Army to go on the offensive.
 In April, Phoumi arranged for the RLAF to receive eight T-28 Trojans from the Royal Thai Air Force.
 With U.S. State Department consent, the RLAF was strengthened by swapping in T-28s for worn-out T-6 Harvards on a one-to-one basis so the International Agreement was not breached.
 Whereas the T-6s had used only rockets and .30 caliber ammunition for strafing ground targets, the T-28s were cleared to carry and drop bombs.
 Additional transport craft were also supplied to the RLAF.

 By November 1963, the positions of the FAN on the Plain of Jars needed reinforcement.
 In response, Royal Lao Army garrison troops were moved from Thakhek to Military Region 2.
 However, despite the resultant weakening of military forces in Military Region 3, Phoumi planned an offensive there.
 He thought that a thrust to the border village of Lak Sao would split a North Vietnamese intrusion.
 Phoumi found himself at odds with his American backers, who believed that an advance that would almost reach the border of the Democratic Republic of Vietnam would outrun supplies while inviting Vietnamese retaliation.
 When Phoumi did launch the assault, the ensuing Battle of Lak Sao would indeed end with the Royal Lao Army and its Neutralist allies dispersed in disarray by enemy counterattacks.
 The communists took back Lak Sao and also occupied the entire Nakay Plateau by 1 February 1964.